heaths/ordinal-rs/README.md

 ## Performance

-Compared to most other implementations that allocate a string just to check the last one or two characters, this implementation is much faster and does not allocate a string[^1].
+Compared to most other implementations that allocate a string just to check the last one or two characters, this implementation is much faster and does not allocate a string.

 ![violin plot](docs/suffix_violin_plot.svg)